30389 - SOCIAL NETWORK ANALYSIS (Introduction to Network Science)

 Go to class group/s: 31

-We are increasingly living in a small world, where everything is connected to everything else: from economic markets to disease outbreaks, from the Internet to our group of friends.
+We are increasingly living in a small world, where everything is connected to everything else: from economic markets to the Internet to disease outbreaks to our group of friends.
 Relationships and flows of information among people and organizations form complex systems that are the fundamental structures governing our world, yet defy easy understanding.
 To analyze these interconnected systems, we must turn to network science.
 This course provides an intensive introduction to the field of social network analysis with an emphasis on business settings.
-The course is divided into traditional lecture sessions and hands-on exercise sessions in which you will have a chance to play with real-world network data.
-The overarching goal of the course is to familiarize students with the theory, research, methodological issues, and practical implications connected with the analysis of relational data.
+The course is divided into traditional lecture sessions and exercise (laboratory) sessions.
+The overarching goal is to familiarize students with the theory, research, methodological issues, and practical implications connected with the analysis of relational data.
 Upon completion of the course, students should have a good grasp of social network concepts and methods, and be able to use them.
 The approach is very practical and it involves concrete uses of social network data during the lab sessions.
 This means mastering not only software tools, but also statistical and analytical strategies.
 Students need to bring their own laptop to effectively participate in the lab sessions.
 This perspective is integrated with a practitioner approach by using examples from consulting engagements.

 - Social network theories, concepts, and terminology (e.g., structural holes, social capital, social influence, origins and evolutions of network structures).